What You'll Learn

 Terminal Project (3)

-Oregon residents pay $5,800 a term, for an average total program cost of $34,800.
-Nonresidents and international students pay $8,500 a term, for a program cost of $51,000.
+Tuition for Oregon residents is approximately $37,250.
+Nonresidents and international student tuition is approximately $53,000.
 Our program is eligible for federal financial aid and the G.I.
 Bill.

 Most of our students are midcareer professionals in public relations, advertising, marketing, corporate communications, or related fields.
 But we also accept applicants with less experience who show talent, potential, and interest in content strategy.
 If you’re a critical thinker who wants to use communication to better your company, your community, or your world, we want to meet you.